KHK Visiting Research Fellow 2017,

 Stephen Berkwitz joined the faculty in the Department of Religious Studies at Missouri State University as Assistant Professor in 1999 and became Associate Professor in 2004.
 Finally, in 2010, Stephen Berkwitz was promoted to Full Professor of Religious Studies.
 During his time at Missouri State he received several faculty and college awards and fellowships.
-He serves as series editor of Routledge Critical Studies in Buddhism and Book Review Editor and a member of the editorial board for the journal Religion.
+He serves as series editor of Routledge Critical Studies in Buddhism and member of the editorial board for the journal Religion.

 Stephen Berkwitz has specialized in historical and contemporary studies of Theravada Buddhism in Sri Lanka, and is particularly interested in the role of Buddhist literature in the formation of identities and cultures.
-Currently he is working on a number of research projects, including a study of Sinhala Buddhist poetry during the period of Portuguese colonialism in Sri Lanka (1506-1658).
-Other current research involves Buddhist responses to Christian missions, the erotic sentiment in Sinhala poetry, and the Portuguese discovery of Buddhism.
+Currently he is working on a number of research projects, including a study of shifting ideas and images of Buddhist kingship in medieval Sri Lanka, a study of premodern literature on the Sacred Bodhi Tree composed in the Pali and Sinhala languages, and a synthesis of contemporary scholarship on Theravada Buddhism.

 - Ph.D., Religious Studies, University of California, Santa Barbara, California, USA, 1999